Professional Development Courses

 Audiology and Speech-Language Pathology

-eWorkshop—Interactive, slide- and video-based workshop to watch at your leisure.
+eWorkshop—Interactive, slide- and video-based online workshop to watch at your leisure.

 Journal self-study—Set of articles from ASHA's peer-reviewed, scholarly journals and policy documents to read at your leisure.
-Some journal self-studies are online and others include a printed copy.
+Most journal self-studies are online and a few include a printed copy.

 CD with manual—Audio CD to listen to while you follow along with the printed slides in the accompanying manual.

-Streaming audio and video—Experience the full contents of a CD or DVD program online while you follow along with the electronic manual.
+Streaming audio—Experience the full contents of a CD program online while you follow along with the electronic manual.

 In-person conference—Travel to one of our traditional conferences and immerse yourself in learning sessions for a few action-packed days to earn ASHA CEUs/professional development hours.